abixen/abixen-platform/README.md

 ## Version 1.1
 We are going to finish Web Content microservice in 1.1 version.
 Also add a support to loading data in Business Intelligence microservice from MongoDB.
-Very important for us is a feedback from Abixen Platform's Community.
+Very important for us is a feedback from the Abixen Platform's Community.
 That's why we would like to improve the application having remarks based on the first version.
 The release is planned in June 2017.

 ## Version 1.2
 This version will bring support for Angular 2.
 Developers will get an opportunity to develop their custom functional microservices using Angular 2.
 Also next part of improvements and bug fixes.
 The release is planned for the Q3 2017.

+## Version 1.3
+The plan for the 1.3 version is an empower of custom permissions creation for microservices.
+The release is planned for the Q3 2017.

+## Next version
+All depends on the Community feedback and needs.

 # Get it started
 The documentation is available under https://github.com/abixen/abixen-platform/wiki page.